 Mustard gas.
 Atmospheric nuclear testing.
 Ionizing radiation.
 Agent Orange.
 Depleted uranium.
 Chemical weapons.

-Airborne hazards.
-Contaminated water.
-Fuels and solvents.
-The list goes on, and yet nothing has been done, generation after generation, to create a system in which exposed veterans do not have to wage an exhaustive war to prove their conditions should qualify them for VA health care while they simultaneously fight for their lives.

-This must end now. before the same fate befalls one more generation of veterans.
+This must end now, before the same fate befalls one more generation of veterans.
 In late April, at our national headquarters in Erlanger, Kentucky, we rallied together with our fellow veteran and military service organizations, comedian Jon Stewart and affected veterans to support the Honoring Our PACT Act.
-That to properly address how the VA handles illnesses that stem from toxic exposures.

-Nothing was

-done over the

-span of decades

-same week.
-President Joe Biden affirmed his commitment to this issue. stating that if bipartisan legislation is brought to his desk, he will sign it.
+That same week, President Joe Biden affirmed his commitment to this issue, stating that if bipartisan legislation is brought to his desk, he will sign it.
 It is not a simple fix, but we have momentum and we have an obligation.